configcat/docs/website/docs/sdk-reference/java.md

 ## Custom Cache

-You have the option to inject your custom cache implementation into the client.
-All you have to do is to inherit from the `ConfigCache` abstract class:
+The _ConfigCat SDK_ stores the downloaded config data in a local cache to minimize network traffic and enhance client performance.
+If you prefer to use your own cache solution, such as an external or distributed cache in your system, you can subclass the [`ConfigCache`](https://github.com/configcat/java-sdk/blob/master/src/main/java/com/configcat/ConfigCache.java) abstract class and call the `cache` method with your implementation in the setup callback of `ConfigCatClient.get`.
+This allows you to seamlessly integrate ConfigCat with your existing caching infrastructure.

 ```java
 public class MyCustomCache extends ConfigCache {